aws-samples/amazon-dynamodb-labs/content/dynamodb-opensearch-zetl/integrations/zetl.en.md

 ```text
 GET /product-details-index-en/_search
 ```
+You may encounter a few types of results:
+- If you see a 404 error of type *index_not_found_exception*, then you need to wait until the pipeline is `Active`.
+Once it is, this exception will go away.

-If your query does not have results, wait a few more minutes for the initial replication to finish and try again.
+- If your query does not have results, wait a few more minutes for the initial replication to finish and try again.

 ![Create pipeline](/static/images/ddb-os-zetl16.jpg)

+Only continue once you see a return like the above, with a response body.
+Your hits may vary.